ttmtom/aws-codepipeline/README.md

 # Cai common pipeline

-This is a common pipeline module for Cai project.
+This is a common pipeline module for aws project.
 It is used to easy to create a pipeline using AWS service, CodePipeline, CodeBuild, S3 and Lambda.

 ## How to use